avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

-We can then plot the tree using the plot.phylo() function, and display the bootstrap values as percentages on the nodes of the tree using the nodelabels() function from the Ape library, by
+We can then plot the tree using the plot.phylo() function, and display the bootstrap values as percentages on the nodes of the tree using the nodelabels() function from the Ape package, by
 typing:

 ::